 So here’s what’s changing.
 With the Biden Administration’s final rule on the “Family Glitch Fix”, families will get a break.
 When the new rule takes effect, the affordability of insurance premiums will be based on the cost of premiums to get all dependents covered, not just the employee’s cost for his/her/their own coverage.

 This means that many more people will be able to get ACA Tax Credits and get insurance through the Healthcare.gov marketplace.
-The “Family Glitch Fix” will take effect on January 1, 2023 which means that individuals and families can sign up for more affordable plans during the upcoming Health Insurance Open Enrollment which runs between Nov.
-1, 2022 and Jan.
+The “Family Glitch Fix” will take effect on January 1, 2023 which means that individuals and families can sign up for more affordable plans during Health Insurance Open Enrollment which is running through Jan.
 15, 2023.